Alexhb61/Matrix_Algorithms/triangular_matricies/iterative_methods.md

 Thus, the stabilized version converges for the eigenvalue 1 as well.
 I believe when the ```A``` in ```Ax=b``` is positive semidefinite the eigenvalues of the iteration matix are real and less than one. [citation needs to be found]
 Thus, Gauss siedel can be stabilized with a constant factor increase in work and depth
-## Claim 6: Inverting a triangular matrix in low depth and reasonable work:
+## Claim 6: Inverting a triangular matrix in low depth and nearly matrix multiplication work:
 Inside the claim of inverting a matrix in low depth (NC complexity class) is neat facts about nilpotent matricies. [citation needs to be found]
 Here is the nilpotent matrix fact we will need:
 ```(I - N)^(-1) = sum_(i=0 to n ) N^i```  where ```N^0 = I```